Child killed in accident in Dooly Co.

 DOOLY COUNTY, Ga. — A child died after an accident at a rest stop in Dooly County.

-Coroner James Hudson confirmed the child was approximately one year old and was pronounced dead on scene.
+Coroner James Hudson confirmed the child was approximately 1-year-old and was pronounced dead on scene.

 Only one vehicle was involved in the accident.